skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  Formation control with lane preference for connected and automated vehicles in multi-lane scenarios(partc 2022) Robust optimal control of connected and automated vehicle platoons through improved particle swarm optimization(partc 2022) Distributed cooperative trajectory and lane changing optimization of connected automated vehicles: Freeway segments with lane drop(partc 2022)
+ Connected and automated vehicle distributed control for on-ramp merging scenario: A virtual rotation approach Flow-aware platoon formation of Connected Automated Vehicles in a mixed traffic with human-driven vehicles Modeling decentralized mandatory lane change for connected and autonomous vehicles: An analytical method
 ### Decentralized without Coordination: The vehicles can observe other vehicles in the neighborhood without having the potential to exchange the information.